 The chemical peel process begins with the patient’s skin being thoroughly cleansed.
 A chemical solution such as glycolic acid, salicylic acid, lactic acid or trichloroacetic acid is applied to the skin.
 Patients will generally feel a slight burning sensation that will last for several minutes.
 After the chemical peel, the patient will experience a reaction similar to a sunburn in which the skin gradually peels.
 Redness of the skin will follow for up to a week with mild peeling occurring until the skin is fully healed.
 Before and after chemical peel patients will often show a marked improvement in the skin’s surface with many years’ worth of damage being taken out.

 Some of the risks associated with a chemical peel include the possibility of a permanent color change in the skin where the chemical peel was applied, a small risk of scarring or a risk or reactivating cold sores for those who have a history of herpes.

-Years of skin damage – from the sun, scars, age spots, and acne – can rob skin of it’s potential luster.
-To bring back a youthful, healthy appearance, the Skin and Veins Centers offers chemical peels to strip away the damage and leave you feeling rejuvenated.
+Years of skin damage – from the sun, scars, age spots, and acne – can rob skin of its potential luster.
+To bring back a youthful, healthy appearance, the Skin and Vein Center offers chemical peels to strip away the damage and leave you feeling rejuvenated.
 A consultation with Dr. Seiger will provide potential patients with a good sense of what they can expect for their individual procedure.